thekurup/dart-core-architecture/01_oop_and_encapsulation/README.md

 # 01. OOP & Encapsulation (Advanced Bank Management)

-This project shows how to use Encapsulation and multi-file code splitting using `part` and `part of` in Dart.
+This module demonstrates advanced encapsulation, intra-library state distribution using `part`/`part of`, and strict domain boundary validation in Dart.

 ---

-## Summary
+## 👶 Beginner-Friendly Summary (ലളിതമായി പറഞ്ഞാൽ)

 If you are new to Dart, here is a simple breakdown of what this project does:
 1. **Security (`_` Private Variable):** We made the bank balance private (`_accountbalance`).
 This means no one can accidentally change the balance from outside without typing a valid amount.